akhilome/study/courses/practical_javascript/README.md

 # Concise Notes from Practical Javascript

 This md contains brief pointers on new concepts I encounter as I go through the [Practical Javascript](https://watchandcode.com/p/practical-javascript) course.
+[Click here](code/) to see a live version of the app built.

 * Arrays in Programming are synonymous to lists in the real world.